nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 The Security Server Sidecar has been tested on the following operating systems:

-* MacOS
 * Linux
-* Windows

 The Security Server Sidecar is supported only on Linux platforms for production use.
-Support for Windows or MacOS is not provided.
+Windows and MacOS are not officially supported, but they may be used for test and/or development purposes.

 Building with Docker BuildKit can slightly reduce the size of the resulting container image.
 See <https://docs.docker.com/develop/develop-images/build_enhancements/> for more information.